 What are the different components of each Israel gap year program?
 Most Israel gap year programs have some combination of: Jewish learning and Israel studies, volunteering, travel, group and leadership activities – but each has a different combination and balance.

-Be sure the gap year program you choose has the right balance of what you’re looking for.
+Be sure the gap year program you choose has the right balance of what you’re looking for and that you will experience something life-changing.
 Make sure the educational content is interesting and relevant for you – whether it’s Jewish learning, learning about Israel, or life and leadership skills.
 If there’s a volunteer component, try to find out what kind of volunteer work you’ll be doing and how much impact you’ll have.
 If there’s a travel component, find out where you’ll be going and if it’s usual “tourist” sites or places off the beaten path.

 4) How Much?